-This year's CIP committee was Blake Fonnesbeck, Jon Weidenhamer, Ken Fisher, Kira Spears, Nate Rockwood, Matt Cassel, Scott Robertson, Alfred Knotts and Matt Twombly.
+This year's CIP committee was Blake Fonnesbeck, Jon Weidenhamer, Ken Fisher, Rebecca Gillis, Nate Rockwood, Matt Cassel, Scott Robertson, Alfred Knotts, Troy Dayley and Matt Twombly.
 Projects were reviewed and ranked based on six criteria: Objectives (City Council Goals), Funding, Necessity, Previous Investment, Environmental Impact, and Cost/Benefit.
-In addition, this year's projects were also evaluated and scored based on projects which significantly contributed to Council's identified critical priorities.
+In

-At the time of prioritization, projections showed a general fund transfer to the CIP Fund of approximately \$4.28 million in FY 2017, \$4.09 million in FY 2018, \$3.4 million in FY 2019, \$2.88 million in FY 2020, \$2.81 million in FY 2021 and \$2.33 million in FY 2022.
-These figures include approximately \$1.2 million to \$1.3 million in transfers from the General Fund for equipment replacement.
+At the time of prioritization, projections showed a general fund transfer to the CIP Fund of approximately \$4.22 million in FY 2018, \$3.68 million in FY 2019, \$2.85 million in FY 2020, \$2.81 million in FY 2021, \$2.34 million in FY 2022 and \$2.24 million in FY 2023.
+These figures include approximately \$1.3 million to \$1.5 million in transfers from the General Fund for equipment replacement.

-The Committee recommended funding projects requiring operating General Fund transfer in the amount of \$4,281,904 in the current fiscal year, \$4,094,354 in FY 2018, \$3,400,011 in FY 2019, \$2,883,812 in FY 2020 and \$2,811,009 FY 2021 and \$2,339,726 in FY 2022.
-The recommended project totals then taper from \$2.8 million in FY 2021 to \$2.3 million in FY 2022 to match the amount required to fund the ongoing CIP projects.
+The Committee recommended funding projects requiring operating General Fund transfer in the amount of \$4,211,110 in the current fiscal year, \$3,629,176 in FY 2019, \$2,763,196 in FY 2020, \$2,873,196 in FY 2021 and \$2,883,196 FY 2022 and \$3,453,196 in FY 2023.
+The recommendation in 2023 exceeds the available funding primarily due to the replacement cost of the artificial field at \$600,000 which is recommended by the CIP committee despite a current shortage of anticipated funds.

-The total proposed CIP budget (all funds combined) for the FY 2017 Budget is \$179.1 million (\$108.5 million original budget and \$70.6 million carry-forward budget).
-The proposed FY 2017 CIP budget is \$108.5 million; FY 2018 CIP is \$37.3 million.
-The CIP includes significant debt financing including anticipated debt issuance in the Water Fund, Lower Park Redevelopment Area, General Obligation issuance and in the Capital Fund (fund 031).
-The General Fund surplus required to fund projects in FY 2017 will be approximately \$4.28 million-the majority of which is dedicated to completing current projects, ensuring the maintenance of existing infrastructure, or securing funding for previously-identified needs.
+The total proposed CIP budget (all funds combined, excluding carry forward) for the FY 2018 Budget is \$38.8 million.
+The proposed FY 2019 CIP budget is \$88 million; FY 2020 CIP is \$62.6 million.
+The CIP includes significant debt financing including anticipated debt issuance in the Water Fund, Lower Park Redevelopment Area, Open Space General Obligation issuance and Sales Revenue in the Capital Fund (fund 031).
+The General Fund surplus required to fund capital projects in FY 2018 will be approximately \$4.22 million-the majority of which is dedicated to completing current projects, ensuring the maintenance of existing infrastructure, or securing funding for previously-identified needs.
 Projects in these categories include Equipment Replacement - Rolling Stock, Aquatics Equipment Replacement, Pavement Management, Trails Master Plan Implementation, Traffic Calming, and Asset Management.